-Employees will be notified of their annual training via email and notifications in Self-Service Banner.
+Employees will be notified of their annual training via email.
 Employees who do not complete the credit card training within 30 days of the initial notification, will have all credit card processing privileges removed and the respective dean or vice president will be notified.

 Contractors, volunteers and other individuals who are not University employees and who plan to accept or process credit or debit cards on behalf of Saint Louis University, must also be trained prior to taking on their credit and debit card handling duties and annually thereafter.
 It's the responsibility of the Merchant Manager to notify Treasury and Investments at firstname.lastname@example.org of any non-employee processing or handling credit or debit card data.

 If you have requested to loan a special events credit card terminal, email email@example.com to be added to the PCI training.
 This training must be completed before you can begin processing credit card transactions on behalf of the University.

 Credit Card Data Usage and Retention

 - Storage and retention of credit card data must be the minimum length necessary to meet University and/or regulatory requirements.